I Think About Beer with Christopher Barnes

-I’ve been working on the front lines of the craft beer movement for over 12 years.
+I’ve been working on the front lines of the craft beer movement for over 15 years.
 Initially, I wanted to work with wine (I know, the dirty secret is out).
 When I spoke with someone in the wine business, they mentioned that I should learn more about beer because, chances are, if you’re working with wine you’ll also be working with beer.
-So, I went and bought a beer book.
+So, I bought a beer book.
 And it was then that the words of the great Michael Jackson touched another person: me.

 That started my beer journey.
 I started tasting my way through the beers he talked about and one of the earliest ones flipped a switch in my brain: Samuel Smith Nut Brown Ale.
 To this day, brown ales hold a special place in my heart even if I hardly ever drink them anymore.